Wall Street distances itself from Trump, GOP after riots

 The financial technology company Stripe has stopped processing payments for the Trump campaign, according to a person familiar with the matter who requested anonymity because the decision hasn’t been made public.

-The move would cut off Trump’s fundraising arm from what has been a steady stream of small-dollar donations that are often solicited through emails and text messages.
-Stripe’s decision was first reported by the Wall Street Journal.
+The move will cut off Trump’s fundraising arm from what has been a steady stream of small-dollar donations that are often solicited through emails and text messages.
+Stripe’s decision was first reported by The Wall Street Journal.
+In the days after the election, Trump’s campaign raised tens of millions of dollars promising to use the money toward fighting the results of the election.
+That money largely appears to have gone into Trump’s broader political action committee.

 American Express and JPMorgan Chase have said they would no longer donate to candidates who supported last week’s insurrection or did not vote to confirm President-elect Joe Biden’s victory in the Electoral College.
+Goldman Sachs is also holding back on political donations, a source at the firm familiar with the matter said who is not authorized to speak publicly on the matter.

 “Last week’s attempts by some congressional members to subvert the presidential election results and disrupt the peaceful transition of power do not align with our (values),” said American Express’ CEO Steve Squeri, in an email to employees.